 The following risks are related to the use of cryptocurrencies:

 The value of a cryptocurrency is determined by the public’s interest in it and is based strictly on supply and demand.
 Media coverage of a cryptocurrency can have a major impact on its value over a short period of time without any official organization or mechanism controlling the volatility.
-For example, at the end of November 2013, Bitcoin was worth US$1,151, but only US$778 on December 13, 2016 (source: blockchain.info).
+For example, at the end of August 2017, Bitcoin was worth US$4,748, but decreased at US$3,320 on September 13, 2017 (source: blockchain.info).

 It can be difficult to trade a cryptocurrency for money that is legal tender.
 The trading channels such as platforms are not overseen by official regulators or central banks.
 The bid-ask spread is often very wide due to speculative trading in virtual currencies.

 Technological and operational risk

 Cryptocurrencies may be exposed to hacking and theft.

 The security of digital wallets and cryptocurrency trading and transaction platforms is not guaranteed.
 Users may be exposed to theft and total loss of assets.

 Virtual currencies are not regulated.
 There is also no legal framework to protect consumers who buy goods or services using a cryptocurrency and exchanges may operate without being in compliance with applicable laws.